magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.4.10.
 Service data interfaces MUST NOT contain any business logic.
 They SHOULD represent a container of data that is transferable over the wire.
 All the business logic SHOULD be moved to services.

-6.4.1.
-Domain/business logic MUST be executed on the Service Contracts layer
+6.4.4.11.
+Domain/business logic MUST be executed on the service contracts layer

-6.4.1.1.
-Any customizations to the domain/business logic MUST be executed on the Service Contracts layer, and so MUST be declared in `global` area
+6.4.4.12.
+Any customizations to the domain/business logic MUST be executed on the Service Contracts layer, and so MUST be declared in `global` area of configuration

 ## 7. Configuration